How to Cut Corners and Get Bounded Convex Curvature: Introduction

 In the above example, the set $\PP$ had bounded concave curvature.
 In particular, all concave arcs on $\partial\PP$ have radius at least $r$, and for each concave arc $\arcA$ on $\partial \PP$ of radius $r$ and center $v$, there is an associated concave vertex $v$ of $\partial S$.
 Let $a$ and $b$ be the first and last point on $\arcA$.
 When the tool follows $\arcA$, the corner $v$ will be on the tool boundary $\partial\tool$, and the slightest imprecision will blunt the corner $v$.
-A recommended alternative \cite{park2003mitered} is that we substitute $\arcA$ with two line segments $aw$ and $wb$ tangential to $\arcA$ at $a$ and $b$, respectively, thus creating a sharp concave corner $w$ on the toolpath, see Figure \ref{heartExFig}.
+A recommended alternative \cite{park2003mitered} is that we substitute $\arcA$ with two line segments $aw$ and $wb$ tangential to $\arcA$ at $a$ and $b$, respectively, thus creating a sharp concave corner $w$ on the toolpath; see Figures~\ref{heartExFig} and~\ref{cuttingCloseups}.
 Using this technique, the corner $v$ will be cut much sharper and more precise.
 One can think of various variations of this technique, since we can ``casually'' stop and turn the tool at any point on its way to $w$ because the remaining toolpath already ensures that all material will be cut away.
 This shows that we cannot in general assume that there is any bound on the concave curvature of the input toolpath.
 We also note the asymmetry with convex corners and arcs, where overshooting a convex corner implies an illegal cut through the boundary of $S$.

-We shall now provide a completely different explanation for the need for bounded convex curvature.
-The point is that it is often preferable for the surface quality of the resulting part that the tool moves with a constant speed.
+\paragraph{Application 2: Reducing the load on the tool in convex turns.} We shall now provide a completely different explanation for the need for bounded convex curvature.
+The point is that it is often preferable for the surface quality of the final product that the tool moves with a constant speed.
 Recall that the tool is only removing a thin layer close to the pocket boundary.
-The width of this layer is typically a deliberately chosen small fraction of the tool radius $r$.
-When moving at constant speed, a convex turn implies a higher engagement of the tool in the sense of the amount of material removed per time unit.
+The width of this layer is typically a deliberately chosen fraction of the tool radius $r$.
+When moving at constant speed, a convex turn implies a higher engagement of the tool in the sense of the amount of material removed per time unit; see Figure~\ref{cuttingCloseups}.
 In concave turns the engagement is only decreased.
-A too high engagement could break the tool, and therefore we must bound the convex curvature of the tool path.
+A too high engagement could break the tool, and therefore we must bound the convex curvature of the toolpath.